apache/spark/docs/executor/kubernetes.rst

 To troubleshoot issue with KubernetesExecutor, you can use ``airflow kubernetes generate-dag-yaml`` command.
 This command generates the pods as they will be launched in Kubernetes and dumps them into yaml files for you to inspect.

+.. _concepts:pod_override:

+pod_override
+############

+When using the KubernetesExecutor, Airflow offers the ability to override system defaults on a per-task basis.
+To utilize this functionality, create a Kubernetes V1pod object and fill in your desired overrides.
+Please note that the scheduler will override the ``metadata.name`` of the V1pod before launching it.

+To overwrite the base container of the pod launched by the KubernetesExecutor, create a V1pod with a single container, and overwrite the fields as follows:

+.. exampleinclude:: /../airflow/example_dags/example_kubernetes_executor_config.py
+    :language: python
+    :start-after: [START task_with_volume]
+    :end-before: [END task_with_volume]

+Note that volume mounts environment variables, ports, and devices will all be extended instead of overwritten.

+To add a sidecar container to the launched pod, create a V1pod with an empty first container with the name ``base`` and a second container containing your desired sidecar.

+.. exampleinclude:: /../airflow/example_dags/example_kubernetes_executor_config.py
+    :language: python
+    :start-after: [START task_with_sidecar]
+    :end-before: [END task_with_sidecar]

+In the following example, we create a sidecar container that shares a volume_mount for data sharing.

 KubernetesExecutor Architecture
 ################################